Privacy Policy

 • All employees, staff and other personnel who may need access to your information.

-• All entities, sites and locations of Northern Nevada HOPES follow the terms of this notice.
-In addition, these entities, sites and locations may share medical information with each other for treatment, payment or health care operations purposes as described in this notice.
+• All entities, sites and locations of Northern Nevada HOPES follow the terms of this Notice.
+In addition, these entities, sites and locations may share medical information with each other for treatment, payment or health care operations purposes as described in this Notice.

 Our Pledge Regarding Medical Information

 We understand that medical information about you and your health is personal.
 Protecting medical information about you is important.
 We create a record of the care and services you receive.
-We need this record to provide you with quality care and to comply with certain legal requirements.
-This notice applies to all of the records of your care generated by Northern Nevada HOPES, whether made by health care professionals or other personnel.
+We need this record in order to provide you with quality care and to comply with certain legal requirements.
+This Notice applies to all of the records of your care generated by Northern Nevada HOPES, whether made by health care professionals or other personnel.

-This notice will tell you about the ways in which we may use and disclose medical information about you.
+This Notice will tell you about the ways in which we may use and disclose medical information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of medical information.

 We are required by law to: